 You can’t actually stop the surge that often happens during a storm, but you can safeguard your heating and air conditioning equipment from it.
 Install a high-quality surge protector where any large appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
 This will help safeguard the electrical components in your heating and cooling equipment that the power surge could damage.
 Be sure never to touch any electrical components, and request professional help if you are not familiar with using surge protectors properly.

 You and your family need to acquire shelter first and foremost, but if time permits, shut off your HVAC system and cover the outdoor system with a tarp.
 Prior to turning your equipment back on after the storm, make sure you remove the tarp and get rid of any debris.

 After the storm ends, be sure the system is safe before turning on your HVAC system.
 To get started, make sure there are no indications of damage and clean any debris surrounding the equipment.
 Try to evaluate and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 352-414-4006 for a system inspection if appears there has been any damage or flooding to the system.
 Once you’ve had the equipment inspected by a professional to ensure safe operation, turn the heating and air conditioning system back on immediately to help dry the home and restrict mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all seasons long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our membership options to help keep your heating and air conditioning system in working order all seasons long.